First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Introduction

+We construct a projection of 2D OMAQs with Boolean CIs and Horn RIs onto 1D \LTL{} \OMAQ{}s by showing that the interaction between the component logics can be captured using (exponentially many, in general) `connecting axioms' in the form of an implication between propositional variables possibly prefixed by a temporal operator that, in many cases, has to be $\Rnext$ or $\Lnext$, which explains the unexpected increase of expressivity mentioned above.
+This projection is, however, sound and complete only if the input OMAQs are evaluated over ABoxes that are consistent with the ontology.
+So, before applying~\textbf{(prj)}, a preliminary reduction step is required: \begin{description} \item[(con)] reduce FO-rewritability of \OMAQ{}s to FO-rewritability of $\bot$-free quasi-\OMAQ{}s\\ (restricted \OMPIQ{}s with the same rewritability properties as \OMAQ{}s), \end{description} whose ontology is consistent with any ABox, ensuring soundness and completeness of~\textbf{(prj)}.

-Therefore, as indicated in the {\bf (consistency)} step, the problem of deciding whether an ABox is consistent with an ontology has to be analysed separately.
+Reduction~\textbf{(con)} brings up the problem of deciding whether an ABox is consistent with an ontology.
 As this problem is of independent interest for temporal conceptual modelling, we consider not only the data complexity of deciding consistency but also its combined complexity.
 Our results are given in Table~\ref{table:consistency:tdl-lite} (Section~\ref{sec:consistency}) and provide a systematic investigation into the way how expressive role inclusions affect the complexity of consistency.
-While we confirm that full Boolean expressive power on roles leads to undecidability, we show that, rather surprisingly, the restriction to Krom and Horn RIs leads to decidability and \ExpSpace-completeness, even if one admits full Booleans on concepts.
+While we confirm that full Boolean expressive power on roles leads to undecidability, we also show that, rather surprisingly, the restriction to Krom and Horn RIs leads to decidability and \ExpSpace-completeness, even if one admits full Booleans on concepts.
 The latter result is one of the very few instances breaking the monodicity barrier in temporal first-order logic, according to which in almost all instances reasoning about the temporal evolution of binary relations enables the encoding of undecidable tiling problems~\cite{gkwz}.
-The upper bounds are proved by relating the temporal DLs considered here to the one-variable fragment of first-order temporal logic.
+The upper bounds are proved by relating the temporal DLs considered here to the one-variable fragment of first-order \LTL.